d4rk-d4nph3/Ransim/README.md

 # Ransim
-Ransomware Simulator for testing Blue Team Detections and tune their sensors.
+Ransomware Simulator for testing Blue Team Detections and to tune their sensors.

 ## Description
 Inspired from [Scythe's](https://scythe.webflow.io/library/threatthursday-ransomware) article on emulating ransomware.